Zaharis Literacy Conference 2018

 Story as Sense-Making in Math

 Story is how we make sense of the world, whether as readers, writers, or mathematicians.
-Learn from Diann Christensen how real-life stories can anchor your students' sense-making in math.
+Diann Christensen will teach you simple ways to bring life to the "stories" in story problems and use real-life stories to anchor your students' sense-making in math.
 Experience math in three acts, discover the narratives behind graphs of real-world data, and uncover simple anecdotes from your own life that can open doors to richer mathematical thinking.

 Struggling Readers Have Stories too!